dmytri/textnet/README.md

 # TextNet: The Poem and Prompt Store

 TextNet is a text-based shop where you can buy poems and prompts, accessible via SSH.
-Built with Saleor Commerce and Charm bracelet's TUI Libraries including Wish, it combines e-commerce with literary content distribution.
+Built with Saleor Commerce and Charm bracelet's TUI Libraries including Wish.

 ## Features